TyckoLab/CloudASM/README.md

 ## Re-run failed jobs

 If you use preemptive machines, they may be taken back by GCP before the job ends.
-If this is the case
+If this is the case, then you need to re-run the tasks that could not be completed before the termination of the preemptive machines executing them.
+The code below will enable you to create a new TSV of all the tasks that could not complete on time.

 ```
-JOB="variant_call_rerun"
+JOB="TASK"
 dstat --provider google-v2 --project PROJECT --jobs 'JOB-ID' --users 'USER' --status '*' > JOB.log
 cat $JOB.log | grep -v Success | tail -n +3 | awk '{print $2}' > ${JOB}_failed.txt
 sed -i '$ d' ${JOB}_failed.txt

 head -1 ${JOB}.tsv > ${JOB}_rerun.tsv